andre-st/dotfiles/GAMING.md

 - eshop downloads take long (3-4 hours for Gigabytes-Titles)
 - big power adapter (but any USB source would probably do)
 - at some time you recognize the same game-engines again and again, just variants of other games
+- game groups in the user UI should be accessible from home menu